-The Italian De Havilland D.H...
-Moth, I-SIDE (c/n ) of Mr Locatelli arrived at Oslo/Kjeller coming from Copenhagen and Gothenburg.
+The Italian De Havilland D.H.60X Moth, I-SIDE (c/n 589) of Mr. Antonio Locatelli arrived at Oslo/Kjeller coming from Copenhagen and Gothenburg.
+The aircraft was owned by Mr. Bastionelli i Roma.

 The LFG V 130 Strela, N-32 of Norske Luftruter A/S with løitnant (lieutenant) Erik Storm as pilot visited Drammen and made 26 pleasure flights with 69 paying passengers.
 On 13 September it hit a holm under the water and damaged one of its floats.